-Ali Valenzuela is Assistant Professor of Politics at Princeton University and executive committee member of the Program in Latino Studies.
+Ali Valenzuela is a lecturer in American Studies and Politics at Politics at Princeton University and executive committee member of the Program in Latino Studies.
 Along with Omar Wasow and LaFleur Stephens-Dougan, he co-organizes Politics Research in Experimental Social Science, a working group of researchers at Princeton using experimental methods to study questions about politics.

 His teaching and research are on U.S. politics, with specializations in Latino voter turnout, public opinion and candidate preferences; immigration; racial/ethnic identity; religion in politics; and experimental methods.
 His work is forthcoming or has been published in the American Political Science Review, Public Opinion Quarterly, and other peer-reviewed outlets.
 He is currently writing a book on how competitive elections unify and politicize Latinos in America.